-An ECS public IP address cannot be dynamically detached from the corresponding ECS instance in VPC network, but it can be converted to an EIP.
-For more information, see Convert an automatically assigned public IP address to an EIP for a VPC network-connected ECS instance.
+You cannot unbind a public IP address from an ECS instance when the ECS instance is running.
+However, you can convert the public IP address to an elastic IP address (EIP).
+For more information, see Convert an automatically assigned public IP address to an EIP for a VPC-connected ECS instance.

-EIPs can be associated to or disassociated from ECS instances.
+EIPs can be associated with or disassociated from ECS instances anytime.

-SLB expands the external service capabilities by distributing traffic to multiple ECSs, and improves the availability of application systems by eliminating single points of failure.
+SLB distributes traffic to ECS instances to balance the load of the ECS instances.
+This improves the availability of application systems and eliminates single points of failure.

-After you associate an EIP with an SLB instance, you can use Internet Shared Bandwidth and Data Transfer Plan to reduce Internet costs.
+After you associate an EIP with an SLB instance, you can purchase EIP bandwidth plans and data transfer plans to reduce costs.

 Scenario 1: Provide external services